 As routine examination by the on-duty Doctor, the on-admission included birth weight in kilogram, body temperature, appearance of the infant, level of alertness, blueness of body (cyanosis) and neonatal reflexes.
-During observation of child till admitted status, assess skin color to see the level of yellowness of skin, onset of jaundice at day of life, and observed the change in infant condition such as septicemia, hemolvsis.
-Some neural observations included tone of muscle and other signs of bilirubin kernicterus acute and encephalopathy (ABE).
+During observation of child till admitted status, assess skin color to see the level of yellowness of skin, onset of jaundice at day of life, and observed the change in such septicemia. infant condition as hemolysis. neural observations Some included tone of muscle and other signs of bilirubin kernicterus and acute encephalopathy (ABE).